Krande/code-aster-copy/doc/devguide/naming-conventions.rst

   :py:meth:`~code_aster.Objects.MaterialField.addMaterialsOnMesh` with the both interfaces.

+- Use same method name to pass a differents values.
+  Example: Do not define :py:meth:`addRealValue( realVal )` and :py:meth:`addComplexValue(cmplxVal)`, but only :py:meth:`addValue` with the both interfaces.

 - At least at the beginning, only pure Python objects are returned (example: *list* or *list[list]* and not *numpy* arrays).